kai-cansler/wsb_sentiment_analysis_stock_prediction/README.md

 # Data Understanding

 We got the sentiment data from reddit_wsb.csv from [WallStreetBets Kaggle](https://www.kaggle.com/datasets/gpreda/reddit-wallstreetsbets-posts) dataset.
 The data contains 50,069 posts.
 The dataset contains title and body text data, url, number of comments, timestamp, and score.
+We also use [AlphaVantage](https://www.alphavantage.co/documentation/) API to collect stocks financial data and technical indicators for historic 20 years.

 1. WallStreetBets Post Data (reddit_wsb.csv)
     - Each line of this file after the header row represents one rating of one movie by one user and are on a 5-star scale.